JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation/Future Work.md

 * Forgot password - we have left the forgotten password button on the log in page but it currently does not work.
 So if we had more time we would implement this so that a user would be able to reset their password.
 We couldn't implement this function at the moment as we would have to send a reset password email and we don't have a server to send out these emails.

-<p>&nbsp;&nbsp;&nbsp;&nbsp;We are looking forward to where this could go and we have discussed as a team its potential to be put to market.
-So we are going to keep working on the project either over the summer or after we have finished our dissertations.
-Now that we will have more time we can spend more time learning to implement features to improve the functionality of the application to make it more 'market ready'.</p>
+<p>&nbsp;&nbsp;&nbsp;&nbsp;We are looking forward to where this could go and we have discussed the possibility of potentially deploying the app to market.
+Our plan is to work on the project either over the summer or after we have finished our dissertations.
+Now that we will have more time on our hands, we can learn how to implement desired features and focus on making the application commercially viable.</p>

 <br>